snsk/snsk/README.md

 ### Hi there 👋

+I'm a test engineer who loves anything to do with software.
+Especially web and mobile are my favorite.

 <!--
 **snsk/snsk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.